vladafursa/smartPlate/README.md

 SmartPlate is a **clean, modular ASP.NET Core 9 Web API** that simulates the buying and selling of personalised number plates.
 This version is intentionally built as a **modular monolith** to allow fast development, easy maintenance, and effortless future scaling into microservices.

-> Development is currently paused due to a family visit.
-I will resume work starting **05.12.2025**, but I am available for interviews in the meantime.
 ---
 ## Features